Skip to main content

 Kevin Brockmeier

-Kevin Brockmeier is the author of the novels THE BRIEF HISTORY OF THE DEAD and THE TRUTH ABOUT CELIA, the children's novels CITY OF NAMES and GROOVES: A Kind of Mystery, and the story collections THINGS THAT FALL FROM THE SKY and THE VIEW FROM THE SEVENTH LAYER.
-His new novel, THE ILLUMINATION, is forthcoming in February 2011.
-His work has been translated into fifteen languages, and he has published his stories in such venues as The New Yorker, The Georgia Review, McSweeney's, Zoetrope, The Oxford American, The Best American Short Stories, The Year's Best Fantasy and Horror, and New Stories from the South.
-He has received the Borders Original Voices Award, three O. Henry Awards (one, a first prize), the PEN USA Award, a Guggenheim Fellowship, and an NEA Grant.
-Recently he was named one of Granta magazine's Best Young American Novelists.
-He lives in Little Rock, Arkansas, where he was raised.
+In addition to his most recent work, A FEW SECONDS OF RADIANT FILMSTRIP, Kevin Brockmeier is the author of the novels THE ILLUMINATION, THE BRIEF HISTORY OF THE DEAD and THE TRUTH ABOUT CELIA; the story collections THINGS THAT FALL FROM THE SKY and THE VIEW FROM THE SEVENTH LAYER; the children's novels CITY OF NAMES and GROOVES: A Kind of Mystery.
+His work has been translated into 17 languages.
+He has published his stories in such venues as The New Yorker, The Georgia Review, McSweeney’s, Zoetrope, Tin House, The Oxford American, The Best American Short Stories, The Year’s Best Fantasy and Horror, and New Stories from the South.
+He has recieved the Borders Original Voices Award, three O. Henry Awards (one, a first prize), the PEN USA Award, a Guggenheim Fellowship, and an NEA Grant.
+In 2007, he was named one of Granta magazine’s Best Young American Novelists He teaches frequently at the Iowa Writers’ Workshop, and he lives in Little Rock, Arkansas, where he was raised.

 Books by Kevin Brockmeier